GazarianGorik/ReaperVoiceController/README.md

 After following these steps, if the connection is still not established, please report it as a bug.

-# VI - Troubleshoot commands issues
+# VI - 🤖 Troubleshoot commands issues 🤖
 If nothing happens :
 1) Make sure that the app hear you (blue part of input level bar moves when you talk).
 2) Open .csv file to verify that your command is correct.
 3) Make sure that the app is connected to REAPER

+If command detection is not accurate enough:
+1) Try with a clearer pronunciation
+2) Try to reduce background noise
+3) Use a better microphone if possible
-4) If the error popup message "Speech recognition problem" appears, but you have already run windows speech recognition voice training, then try to reduce  recognition treshold value (less than 0.6 is not recommended).
+4) Run windows speech recognition voice training if not already done
+5) Try with a lower recognition treshold value (less than 0.6 is not recommended)

-Otherwise, here is some advices that could also improve speech recognition:
-- Clear pronounciation
-- Reduce background noise
-- Use a better microphone